benlowkh/Landmark/README.md

 Using the MS Bing API, MS Oxford API, and Flickr API to build a better map directions service.

-requires API keys for the 3 services.
+Requires API keys for the 3 services.

 Screenshot of results below, routing from Circus Circus to Excalibur in Las Vegas.